wolfvictorOSI/Edge-Data-Store-Docs/V1/Feedback.md

 - Time that the difficulty started
 - Log files at that time
 - Details of any environment changes prior to the start of the issue
 - Summary of the issue, including any relevant log files during the time the issue occurred

-For a brief primer on Edge Data Store, see the [OSIsoft Edge Data Store playbook](https://customers.osisoft.com/s/knowledgearticle?knowledgeArticleUrl=Playbook-Edge-Data-Store) in the OSIsoft Customer Portal.

 ## Product feedback